 The Trial Work Period

-The first nine months you work and earn more than $840 per month is the trial work period.
+The first nine months you work and earn more than $940 per month is the trial work period.
 During this time, there is no cap on how much you can make.
-Only months where you make at least $840 count toward this nine-month trial work period and you can subtract any extra expenses related to your impairments from your earnings.
+Only months where you make at least $940 count toward this nine-month trial work period, and you can subtract any extra expenses related to your impairments from your earnings.

 The Extended Period of Eligibility

 After your nine-month trial work period expires, you begin the 36-month extended period of eligibility.
-During this time, you can earn up to the SGA limit ($1,170/month in 2017) and still receive your full monthly SSDI benefits.
+During this time, you can earn less than the SGA limit ($1,310/month in 2021 for non-blind applicants) and still receive your full monthly SSDI benefits.

 If your monthly income later falls below the SGA limit again, the SSA can restart your benefits without requiring a new application if you are still within the 36-month extended period of eligibility.

 At Berger and Green, we can explain the SSA’s rules about returning to work.
-Call us today at 412-661-1400 to schedule a consultation.
+We have 40 years of experience.
+Call us today at (412) 661-1400 for a free consultation.